 Other than sleeping, the best way to pass the time in a long flight is entertainment – whether reading a book or watching a movie.

 Make sure to bring your own entertainment rather than relying on the in-flight entertainment.
 The in-flight entertainment might not be working or the movie on your flight might be one you don’t like or you have seen before.
-Need some book or movie suggestions?
-Here is a list of some of the best travel books and the best travel movies of all time.
+(Need some travel inspired ideas for what to watch and read?
+Here are the best travel shows, best travel movies and best travel books.)

-If you are flying with a kindle or computer, have your books and movies on your device.
+If you are flying with a kindle or tablet, download books, podcasts, shows and movies from home.
 Make sure your electronics are fully charged before your flight and bring your adaptors or extra batteries with you.
 I always bring an external battery because many planes don’t have any power outlets in economy.

 If you prefer actual books rather than reading on an e-reader, I recommend bringing enough books and magazines to last the duration of the flight in case you are unable to sleep.